Stop thinking. Start writing.

 In other words: show, don't tell.

 After reading Palahniuk's advice, I went through the first few chapters of my memoir and searched for thinking verbs.
 When I found one, I either rewrote the sentence or cut it out entirely.
-It tightened up the language and made the scenes feel a bit more vivid.
+It tightened up the language and made the scenes feel more vivid.

 I came up with a solution for working in shorter snippets of time, too.
 I started a list of topics I want to free-write about, and whenever I only have five or ten minutes to spare, I'm going to put pen to paper.
-I seem to find my focus faster that way, and it's a good way to stay in touch with the subconscious vitality of a narrative thread.
+I find my focus faster that way, and it's a good way to stay in touch with the subconscious vitality of a narrative thread.
 I find insights through free-writing I wouldn't have found through slow, methodical typing.

 Now if I can only put Palahniuk's advice to use in the editing phase without starting to self-critique every word of my rough drafts, I'll have a best-seller written in no time.